jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

 // -------------------------------------------------------------------------- //

 Within the scope of this thesis, experimental and stimulative replication of all identified critical load cases is not feasible.
 The aim of this thesis is not to focus on all found load cases for general aircrafts, but rather contribute with some critical findings that could be used for a final certifaction process of #glspl("swith") within a time and resourcesframe that is feasible and possible for a scientific work.
 This reasoning necessitates on a focused approach, where the focus is set on the one most improtant load case.

+// ----------------------- selected critical load case ---------------------- //
+According to @tab_29, vertical gust loading represents one of the most probable critical load cases, with a 100% probability of being dimensioning.
+Thus, for this thesis the vertical gust loading with additional internal pressure is selected as the critical load for #glspl("swith").
+As elaborated in @chap_1_0_3 the internal pressure has big implications on the weight, costs and safety of the pressure vessel.

+From the economicl perspectrive, higher perspective allow to store more hydrogen.
+From the structral perspective: higher pressure values increase the load onto the pressue vessel and because of the structral integration as well on the wing.
+From the safety perspective as elaboratred in @chap_2_0_1 and @chap_2_0_2, in case of leaks, higher pressure value increase the risk of self-ignition.
+From an a practical perspective as mentioned in @chap_1_0_6 with @tab_14 there is a limit on the maximal pressure that can be used for experimental structral validation tests.
+Moreover @chap_2_0_2 explained and laid out a pathway for conducating stutrucal validation tests with #glspl("swith").
+Answering the question for an internal pressure when the filling agent is #gls("cgh2") is difficult and has huge implications on safety of the #gls("swith"), the test validation environment and the human operators.
+In @chap_3_0_1 it is laid out wheter the filling agent can be replaced with another medium without chaning the structral properties.
+These finding should be used to make a more sophisticated decision.

 // ------------------------------- v-n-diagram ------------------------------ //
-According to @tab_29, vertical gust loading represents one of the most probable critical load cases, with a 100% probability of being dimensioning, thus warranting detailed investigation.
-This load case can be obtained systematically and analyzed through V-n diagrams.
+This vertical gust load can be obtained systematically and analyzed through V-n diagrams.
 The V-n diagramm is also called flight envelope or v-g diagramm.
 The flight envelope shows specific load factors over airspeed that an airplane has been designed to operate within @Gudmundsson2014 @Rossow_2014.
 It shows two differnt kind of loads, maneuver and gust laods @Rossow_2014.